“I saw the best minds of my generation destroyed by MDMA…”

 With the rain having receded, it’s time for some dancing.
 I head over to the most un-google-able band in the world, !!!, who sound as close to an aural equivalent of exclamation marks as one can get.
 Nic Offer struts around in his tiny shorts like a spaniel with ADHD, licking glow sticks, jumping off the stage to get intimate with the audience, and pulling dance moves camper than a row of tents.
 Shannon Funchness holds fort at the front of the stage shaking her tambourine like a woman possessed, as Offer bounces around her like a pinball.
 The other band members are infected with the same energy, thrashing around to their distinctive mélange of disco/punk/funk/jazz to the delight of the revved up crowd.
 The banter with the crowd is hilarious, music impossible not to move to, and the visual spectacle the highlight of the day’s acts.
 Ending with a cover of Saturday headliners Roxy Music’s “Virginia Plain,” they bowed out, leaving everyone hungry to get their hands on the upcoming album, aptly titled Strange weather, isn’t it?.

-Maybe it was the rum, but staring at the pertest ass this side of Havana, I suddenly realize that… Click To Tweet
+Maybe it was the rum, but staring at the pertest ass this side of Havana, I suddenly realize that when I grow up I want to have a day job where I can wear nothing but feathery plumage, satin heels, and a sassy smile.
+Click To Tweet

 Fujirock – Traversing Musical Landscapes